google/fleetspeak/DESIGN.md

 The
 [grpcservice](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/server/grpcservice)
-provides a `service.Factory` which makes a [GRPC](https://grpc.io/) call for each delivered message, in this way handing the message off to another process.
+package provides a `service.Factory` which makes a [GRPC](https://grpc.io/) call for each delivered message, in this way handing the message off to another process.

 It expects configuration parameters to be provided in a